 Using a very sharp knife and lots of caution, cut the kernels of corn off the cobs.

 Heat the lard, bacon grease, or oil in a large skillet.
 Add the corn kernels, diced onion, and diced chile pepper.

 Sauté, stirring frequently, for about 20 minutes, or until the corn is cooked and the vegetables are tender, but not browned.
-If the mixture gets too dry, add a few tablespoons of water or chicken broth.
+If the mixture gets too dry, add a few tablespoons of water.

 Stir in the salt and lime juice.